dmcki23/ECAerrorMinAndCenterColumn/README.md

 displays aggregate results

 HashTwoDSingleBit
-verifyInverseAndAvalanche(String filename) does what it says, the file has to be in ImagesProcessed/
+verifyInverseAndAvalanche(String filename) does what it says, the 2 byte RGB bitmap has to be in ImagesProcessed/ One kink in the hose to be worked out is the ordering of array index values, a 5d array has to be rearranged halfway through

 HashTwoDhexadecimal
 hashBitmap(String filename) does what it says, the file has to be in ImagesProcessed/ ,